-It is now 30 years since the commencement of the Lands Acquisition Act 1989 (the LAA), the key legislation used by the Commonwealth to acquire and dispose of interests in land.
+It is over 30 years since the commencement of the Lands Acquisition Act 1989 (the LAA), the key legislation used by the Commonwealth to acquire and dispose of interests in land.
 Over time, complex land acquisition processes involving compensation payments to landholders have become more difficult to finalise.
 The Government has therefore asked for a review of the LAA (the Review) during 2020 and 2021 to look at how it could be improved to best support the Commonwealth and other interest holders into the future.